casper-network/docs/source/docs/casper/dapp-dev-guide/session-code.md

 ```bash
 cargo build --release --target wasm32-unknown-unknown
 ```
-Once the session code is compiled you can deploy it on the Casper network.
+Once the session code is compiled you can deploy it on a Casper network.

 ## Deploying the Session Code
 Before you deploy the session code to the Mainnet or Testnet, you can do a trial run on the a local network using NCTL.
 For more information on how to build an NCTL network, see [Local Network Testing](setup-nctl.md).